THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 MOTORCYCLE TAXIS

-Motorcyle taxis or “Motorsai” rates start at 10THB for short distance.
-There are designated rates charts at Motorcyle taxi stands but most are written in Thai.
-Though some areas in central Bangkok you’ll find some destinations in English.
+Motorcycle taxis or “Motorsai” rates start at 10 THB for short distances.
+There are designated rate charts at motorcycle taxi stands, but most are written in Thai.
+Though in some areas in central Bangkok, you’ll find some destinations in English.

 TUK TUK

 Compared to metered taxi rates, Tuk Tuk drivers charge expensive flat rates.
 But there’s room to haggle.
-So if it’s humid and hot or pouring rain consider getting a metered taxi instead.
+So if it’s humid and hot or pouring rain, consider getting a metered taxi instead.

 SONGTHAEW (สองแถว)

-Songthaew – shared mini bus transport popular with local Thais and cheap to use
+Small Songthaew Vehicle in Thailand Songthaew – shared mini bus transport popular with local Thais and cheap to use

 MINIBUS AND LONG DISTANCE BUS

-- Mo Chit 2 Bus Terminal (New Mo Chit) – Minibus servicing North and Northeast regions
+1. Mo Chit 2 Bus Terminal (New Mo Chit) – Minibus servicing North and Northeast regions

-- Ekkamai Bus Terminal – Eastbound regions
+2. Ekkamai Bus Terminal – Eastbound regions

-- Southern Bus Terminal – Westbound regions
+3. Southern Bus Terminal – Westbound regions

-Minibus are comfortable and air conditioned with 10 to 12 person capacity.
-Fares start from 150THB and increase on distance.
-For example a minibus fare from Ekkamai Bus Terminal in Bangkok to Pattaya cost 130THB (1 hours) while to Hua Hin (4 hours) cost 180THB.
+Minibuses are comfortable and air-conditioned with a 10 to 12-person capacity.
+Fares start from 150 THB and increase with distance.
+For example, a minibus fare from Ekkamai Bus Terminal in Bangkok to Pattaya costs 130THB (1 hour) while to Hua Hin (4 hours) costs 180THB.

 TRAIN TRAVEL – BTS (SKY TRAIN) AND MRT (SUBWAY TRAIN)

-Currently Thailand’s capital city, Bangkok is the only city in the entire country with a metropolitan train system.
+Currently, Thailand’s capital city, Bangkok, is the only city in the entire country with a metropolitan train system.

 There are two train systems servicing greater Bangkok with planned future expansions:

-- MRT SUBWAY TRAINS – Bangkok’s official subway trains also run below busy sections of Bangkok.
+2. MRT SUBWAY TRAINS – Bangkok’s official subway trains also run below busy sections of Bangkok.
 But also local residential areas in parts of Bangkok.

 FOOD IN THAILAND

-While the foods of central Thailand are more mellow with just enough heat in the dish to remind you where you are.
+While the foods of central Thailand are more mellow, with just enough heat in the dish to remind you where you are.

-Whether or not you can take the heat of a chili pepper with the power of nuclear bomb or not you will be able to find Thai foods that will suit your taste.
+Whether or not you can take the heat of a chili pepper with the power of a nuclear bomb or not you will be able to find Thai foods that will suit your taste.
 Especially when you’re traveling with children.

 THAI FOOD